jpke/spaced-rep-deploy/README.md

 # Ewokese

 A long time ago in a galaxy far, far away...
 Ewoks existed.
 Use [this app](https://jpke.github.io/spaced-rep-deploy/#/) to brush up on your Ewokese!
+  - Authenticate through Google, or select `Skip Login` to play in demo mode.
+  - The redirect for authenticating through Google may take a few seconds since the app server is on a free heroku dyno that may need to wake up.

 <img src="./public/ewokese.jpg" width="440px" />